HarikaAltada20/Test/docs/Go Viral – FAQ.md

-Go Viral – FAQ
+Game Of Creators – FAQ
 1. Do I own the content?
 Yes, once a contest ends and winners are announced, you get full rights to download and repurpose all winning content for your brand's marketing use—including ads, social posts, website use, etc.

 Non-winning content may still be available upon request or with creator permission, depending on your use case.

-2. How can Go Viral help me find content-market fit?
+2. How can Game Of Creators help me find content-market fit?
-Go Viral helps you test different content styles, creator personalities, and messaging angles at scale and with real audiences.
+Game Of Creators helps you test different content styles, creator personalities, and messaging angles at scale and with real audiences.
 By running contests with multiple submissions, you’ll quickly discover what resonates:

 Which creators bring in the most engagement?